-4.24 Specific offences, punishable by way of a penalty or by imprisonment or both, apply where a periodic detention offender:

-- fails to comply with an attendance order or work order; - fails to report to a periodic detention centre in accordance with an order varying the centre to which he or she must report;
+- 4.24 Specific offences, punishable by way of a penalty183 or by imprisonment184 or both, apply where a periodic detention offender: - fails to comply with an attendance order or work order; - fails to report to a periodic detention centre in accordance with an order varying the centre to which he or she must report;

-&lt;sup>179 There were 90 reinstatements in 2005.
+179 There were 90 reinstatements in 2005.

-&lt;sup>180 There were 90 reinstatements in 2005; and 144 in 2004.
+180 There were 90 reinstatements in 2005; and 144 in 2004.

-&lt;sup>182 s176(3) Crimes (Administration of Sentences) Act 1999.
+$^{^{182}}$ s176(3) Crimes (Administration of Sentences) Act 1999.
 The grounds for appeal from the Parole Authority's decision are in the same terms as the repealed s41 Sentencing Act 1989.

-&lt;sup>183 Maximum 10 penalty units
+183 Maximum 10 penalty units

-$^{184}$ For up to twelve months
+184 For up to twelve months

-- disobeys a direction to attend a particular centre for the purpose of undertaking an activity or performing work under an attendance order or work order; - disobeys any other direction given by an authorised officer for the purpose of enforcing the offender's periodic detention obligations; or - escapes or attempts to escape from lawful custody.
+- disobeys a direction to attend a particular centre for the purpose of undertaking an activity or performing work under an attendance order or work order; - disobeys any other direction given by an authorised officer for the purpose of enforcing the offender's periodic detention obligations; or - escapes or attempts to escape from lawful custody185.

 4.25 Additionally where a periodic detention offender commits an offence against discipline he or she is liable to be punished by a caution or reprimand, or by deprivation of specified amenities or privileges for up to 4 detention periods.
+186 dependent on the nature of the non-compliance or breach, and on the extent to which the conduct is repeated, the offender may be punished by imprisonment, or by fine, or served with a penalty notice, or cautioned, or deprived of privileges, and/or subject to revocation of the periodic detention order with a consequential transfer to full-time detention or home detention, or may have to serve additional penalty periods.

-4.26 There are a number of offences against periodic detention discipline which are defined in the Crimes (Administration of Sentences) Regulations 2001.
+4.26 There are a number of offences against periodic detention discipline which are defined in the Crimes (Administration of Sentences) Regulations 2001.187